serlo/serlo.org-legal/en/privacy/current.md

 * time of the server request
 * IP address

-There is no consolidation of this data with any other data we may hold on you.
+There is no consolidation of this data with any other personal data we may hold on you.

 The collection of this data is based on Art.
 6 Sec.
 1 lit. f DSGVO.
-We as the website provider have a legitimate interest in the error-free technical delivery and optimisation of our services - for this the server log files have to be captured.
+Our legitimate interest in the processing of server log files lies in the facilitation of an error-free technical delivery and optimization of our services.

 #### Hotjar